Komodo, Bearded, and Frilled Dragons: Impressive Lizards

 Hunters and Scavengers

-Komodos prey mainly on mammals, especially deer, wild pigs and water buffalo.
+Komodos prey mainly on mammals, especially deer, wild pigs, and water buffalo.
 When they aren't actively hunting, the lizards look quite awkward as they move over the ground in a lumbering fashion.
-However, anyone near a Komodo dragon should be aware that they can accelerate suddenly and rapidly and that they do attack humans in self defence.
+However, anyone near a Komodo dragon should be aware that the animals can accelerate suddenly and rapidly and that they do attack humans in self defence.
 Komodos can run up to thirteen miles an hour.
 They usually approach their prey with stealth, however, or hide and wait patiently for the prey to approach them.

 A Komodo uses its powerful body to hit the legs of a large prey such as a deer and force the animal to the ground.
-The Komodo then lunges at the deer with its teeth and claws, tearing the body and causing the deer to bleed to death.
+The reptile then lunges at the deer with its teeth and claws, tearing the body and causing the deer to bleed to death.
 Komodos sometimes fell smaller prey by lunging at the animals' necks.